Pilot Project Award Program

 The budget request may include federally allowable research expenses and supplies.
 (Click here for information on allowable costs and activities.)
 New to this RFA, request for up to a total of 10% faculty salary support can be requested.
 Funds to attend scientific conferences and present findings is appropriate if linked to the PP. Equipment cannot be purchased with these funds.

 Award Project Period

-The project period is 12 months, but it may be extended up to 24 months through a no-cost extension, by obtaining formal permission at least 2 months before the end of year 1 of the project period.
+The project period is 12 months, but it may be extended to up to 24 months through a no-cost extension, by obtaining formal permission at least 2 months before the end of year 1 of the project period.

 Application materials will be accepted up to 12 noon on February 14, 2022.
 Applicants are highly encouraged to contact the CADRE team ([email protected]) to discuss their project before submitting a proposal.
 All materials should be uploaded into one PDF file for consideration and review.
 Application will be comprised of:

 - Applicant NIH Biosketch